 Lacto calamine comes with multiple benefits.
-This lotion nourishes the skin, soothes skin irritations, sun damage and certain skin conditions like eczema.
-It contains natural anti-microbial that prevents acne and reduces acne bumps.
+This lotion nourishes the skin and soothes skin irritations, sun damage and certain skin conditions like eczema.
+It contains natural anti-microbial that prevent acne and reduces acne bumps.
 It also speeds up the process of wound healing and soothes insect bite rashes.

 Lacto Calamine Side Effects

-Although other medicated Calamine Lotions may have side effects due to its potency, Lacto Calamine Lotion is unlikely to have any side effects due to its simple ingredients.
+Although other medicated Calamine Lotions may have side effects due to their potency, Lacto Calamine Lotion is unlikely to have any side effects due to its simple ingredients.
 It is manufactured to be used as an everyday product.
 So it is absolutely safe and can be used without a prescription.
-At the most, the lotion has a cooling sensation upon application which I consider it as a positive trait rather than negative.
+At the most, the lotion has a cooling sensation upon application which I consider a positive trait rather than a negative.